nih-cfde/training-and-engagement/docs/Bioinformatics-Skills/Simulate_Illumina_Reads.md

 ### Interpretation

-**Watch this [YouTube video](https://www.youtube.com/watch?v=bz93ReOv87Y) on how to interpret FastQC results**:
+**This [YouTube video](https://www.youtube.com/watch?v=bz93ReOv87Y) made by the Babraham Bioinformatics Institute (the developers of FastQC) on how to interpret FastQC results has more information on interpreting FastQC results**:

 [![FastQC video tutorial](http://img.youtube.com/vi/bz93ReOv87Y/0.jpg)](https://www.youtube.com/watch?v=bz93ReOv87Y "FastQC Interpretation")

-All simulated reads are 126 bp long :)
+From the FastQC report, we see that the overall read quality scores are good and read length is 126bp.
+These simulated reads are now ready to be used for analysis!

 !!! note "AWS Instance Termination"

     - To avoid unnecessary charges, remember to [terminate your AWS instance](Introduction_to_Amazon_Web_Services/introtoaws4.md) once you are done using it.

     - It is important to remember that terminating the instance causes all the data in that instance to be lost forever.
 If you wish to keep the fastq files, please remember to transfer them to your local machine or analysis platform.
+You can modify the download code from the "Transfer to Local Computer" section above to download the fastq files like so:

+    ```
+    scp -i ~/Desktop/amazon.pem ubuntu@ec2-??-???-???-??.us-east-2.compute.amazonaws.com:/home/ubuntu/fastq/\*.zip ~/Desktop/fastqc/.
+    ```

-Check out our [tutorial on transferring files from AWS to Cavatica](Kids-First/Upload_Data.md).
+    You can also check out our [tutorial on transferring files from AWS to Cavatica](Kids-First/Upload_Data.md).